Off-Grid Motothome Camping: Your Complete Guide to Going Wild

 Stay Safe

 • There are some areas in Europe (particularly around cities) where gangs of motorhome thieves operate, where overnight parking is popular.
-They park up in their own clapped out motorhome and watch for people like us to park up and head out…boom, your pride and joy is being nicked whilst you’re enjoying an ice-cream somewhere.
-Check on-line and in forums for the latest info, or with the local police/tourist office.
+They park up in their own clapped-out motorhome and watch for people like us to park up and head out, and then steal your pride and joy while you’re enjoying an ice-cream somewhere.
+Check online and in forums for the latest info, or with the local police/tourist office.
 If in doubt, park on a site.

 Be Discreet